 Shani is correct- this is not simply a gender difference issue- I actually hear this complaint from men about as often as from women.
-She is also right that a lot of these practices have to do with how we are raised, what was expected in our childhood homes.
+She is also right that a lot of these practices have to do with how we are raised, what was expected in our childhood homes, and general culture.
 (It is not surprising that I concur with Shani, seeing as I fabricated her based on a bunch of different clients.)
-She also notes that there are extremes: some who are so unseemly that it is obvious to anyone and objectively offensive, and conversely those who are so pathologically punctilious that their standards are neurotic.
+She also notes that there are extremes: some who are so unseemly that it is obvious to anyone and objectively offensive, and conversely those who are so pathologically punctilious that their standards might fall within the realm of clinical OCD.
 Like with most values, the key is moderation, and there is a normative range.

 Trigger warning: some items on this list are somewhat graphic

 mouthwash or strips after strong foods or before kissing

 deodorant and/or perfume/ cologne

 disposing of dirty tissues, hair shavings, nail clippings, and sanitary products discreetly and immediately